 Easy ways to reduce your stress.

+3rd.
 Laugh.
 You cannot hold onto your stress and laugh.
 Do something you love.
-Do things that make you happy, with people you like and find something to bring a smile to your face.
+Do things that make you happy, with people you like.
+Find something to bring a smile to your face.
 The smile of a child or someone you love can do just that and melt the stress away.

 If your goal is truly to reduce your stress, be mindful of your choices in whatever you do.
 These examples may seem simple, but they are effective and very powerful ways of relieving stress in your life.
 Use them and …RELAX!

-Then, there are times we need help, and that is what I do.
+Then, there are times it may be difficult to manage changes on your own, then it is wise to get help.
 Find out how you can easily reduce the stress in your life and the effects it has on you.